the-daniel-rothig/emma-test/Readme.md

 # emma-test

-A quick demo for aggregate reports over a set of transactions.
+A quick demo for aggregate spending reports over a set of transactions.

 ## Run